jeremyKisner/go-learn/README.md

 # go-learn
-learning Go by example with coding challenges
+Go by example with coding challenges and learning paths